 These improvements will enhance the livability of the area for residents, visitors, and local businesses.
 The work will be coordinated through capital programs, community growth, and development opportunities over the long-term.

 The Streetscape Standards were approved by Council in 2013 and included public engagement and input from the local business community, the Design Review Committee, and the Advisory Committee on Disabilities Issues.

-The District is currently focusing on the area near 14th Street and Marine Drive.
-The improvements include larger corners, called bump-outs, that provide an expanded and safer area for pedestrians.
+The District most recently completed the area around the intersection of 14th Street and Marine Drive.
+The improvements included larger corners, called bump-outs, that provide an expanded and safer area for pedestrians.